diegopereiraeng/kubernetes-snapshot-extension/README.md

    * Node-specific: 15
    * Namespace-specific: 39

+ By default, the extension will collect the cluster-level metrics only.
+To monitor specific nodes or namespaces add the names of the desired nodes or namespaces to the `node` and `namespace` arrays respectively.
+See specific instruction below in the *Optional settings" section.
+ If you request metric collection for some or all nodes or namespaces, make sure to adjust the maxMetric parameter accordingly.

 ## Installation

 Either [Download the Extension from the latest Github release](https://github.com/sashaPM/kubernetes-snapshot-extension/releases/download/v.072/KubernetesSnapshotExtension-0.72.zip) or Build from Source.